-- Chill out with friends before your test to help relax
+- Chill out with friends before your test to help relax.

-- Chewing on chewing gum
+- Chew on chewing gum.

-- Have a positive attitude – “I will try my best but if I fail then at least I’ve tried”
+- Have a positive attitude; “I will try my best but if I fail then at least I’ve tried”.

-- Don’t have a big meal before your test – it will make you feel sluggish and tired
+- Don’t have a big meal before your test – it will make you feel sluggish and tired.

-- Ask your instructor to sit in on your test – a familiar face in the car can make you feel more at ease
+- Ask your instructor to sit in on your test – a familiar face in the car can make you feel more at ease.

 - Don’t tell everybody when your test is!

-- Eat a bowl of porridge before your test
+- Eat a bowl of porridge before your test.

-- Listen to music before your test
+- Listen to music before your test.

 And if you’re nervous due to certain manoeuvres, or questions you may be asked, take a look at our practical online training.